-Pelvic inflammatory disease (PID) refers to infection of female reproductive organs.
+Pelvic inflammatory disease (PID) is an infection of a woman's reproductive organs.
 It usually occurs when sexually transmitted bacteria spread from the vagina through the cervix, into the uterus, the fallopian tubes, and the ovaries.

 The majority of cases of PID are a complication of sexually transmitted diseases (STDs), most commonly due to chlamydia (Chlamydia trachomatis) and gonorrhea (Neisseria gonorrhoeae) infections.
-Other bacteria normally found in the vagina or gastrointestinal tract, such as Gardnerella vaginalis or Escherichia coli, have also been associated with PID, though it is not well understood why this occurs.
+Other bacteria normally found in the vagina, such as Gardnerella vaginalis, or the digestive tract, such as Escherichia coli, have also been associated with PID, though it is not well understood why this occurs.

 Although PID can affect any woman at any age, with or without sexual transmission, most cases occur in sexually active women of childbearing age.
-Situations that put women at increased risk for PID include:
+Examples of situations that put women at increased risk for PID include: